 The DPLL operating mode operation can be set to automatic, forced locked, forced free-run, and forced holdover.
 The operating mode can be controlled by setting the appropriated bits in the DPLL mode register.
 When the DPLL is set to automatic then an internal state machine will control the states automatically.
-The automatic state machine is displayed in Figure 11.
-See the DPLL_0.DPLL_MODE and DPLL_0.DPLL_CTRL_0 bit fields.
+The automatic state machine is displayed in [Figure 11](#).